What Is Double Oak Bourbon? A Complete Guide

 A glass of double oak bourbon poured for a review, with an oak barrel in the background.

-The term “double oak” is showing up on more and more bourbon labels, but not all of these bottles are created equal.
-While the basic concept is the same—aging the spirit in a second new barrel—the results can be dramatically different.
-The type of barrel, the length of the finishing period, and the character of the initial bourbon all play a huge role in the final taste.
-To help you find your perfect bottle, we’re doing a deep-dive double oak bourbon review, comparing popular mainstays with innovative craft spirits that are changing the game.
-We’ll break down the key differences in their profiles, where they stand in the market, and which one truly deserves a spot on your shelf.
+You’ve seen “double oak” on more and more bourbon labels, but not all of these bottles are created equal.
+The basic idea is simple: aging the spirit in a second new barrel.
+Yet, the results can be dramatically different.
+The type of wood, the finishing time, and the initial bourbon’s character all create a unique final taste.
+So, how do you find your perfect bottle?
+We’re comparing popular mainstays with innovative craft spirits in this double oak bourbon review.
+We’ll break down what makes each one special and help you decide which truly deserves a spot on your shelf.

 Key Takeaways